markstringer-dti/markstringer-dti.github.io/dti.md

 She came back with a list of problems she'd come across while using the demo.
 She also had a list of suggestions for features that had come from the clerks.
-But she also came back with one important questions - "When will it be ready?"
+But she also came back with one important question - "When will it be ready?"

 From that point on, the nature of the project changed.
 It wasn't about delivering on a list of functions.
 It was about rolling out to the clerks all across the country the tiny bit of working software that the product owner had shown them.
-Suddenly the road of what we needed to do rolled out before us, with the people we delivering to cheering us on.
+Suddenly the road of what we needed to do rolled out before us, with the people we were delivering to cheering us on.

 There was another very interesting thing about getting some working software in front of the people who might use it.
 By doing this we both